Dataset FormatVersion 0.2

 Explanation:

-- The first line contains network-level metadata as a JSON object, including a name and format version.
+- The first line contains dataset-level metadata as a JSON object, including a name and format version.

 - The network has four nodes: